24 Plastic Wrap Alternatives for an Eco-Friendly Kitchen

 Eco-Friendly Plastic Wrap Alternatives

-It’s odd how we feel like we can’t live without plastic wrap since people survived without it for ages before it was invented.
-Check out this big list of eco-friendly alternatives to plastic wrap – I bet there’s one or two here that will work for you!
+Check out this big list of eco-friendly alternatives to plastic wrap – I bet there’s one or two plastic wrap substitutes here that will work for you!
 Let me know your favs in the comments!

 1.)
 Beeswax Wraps

-If you are looking for a reusable plastic wrap alternative, beeswax wraps are a great solution!
+If you are looking for a reusable plastic wrap alternative, beeswax food wraps are a great solution!
 Beeswax infused cotton creates a pliable cloth that can be molded around food and over bowls.
 The warmth of your hands softens the beeswax and helps it “stick” but without leaving behind any unwanted residues.

 Wash beeswax wraps in cold water to use over and over again.
 Beeswax wraps are biodegradable, so you can toss them in the compost or organics recycling at the end of their useful life.
 Beeswax wraps can be purchased as flat sheets or as sandwich wraps with a tie closure.
-I’ve even got a tutorial for DIY beeswax wraps if you are so inclined.
+Vegan options are also available.
+I’ve even got a tutorial for DIY to make your own beeswax wraps if you are so inclined.

 Check out some of the best beeswax wraps: